RMalik777/git-commander/README.md

 ### Install Dependencies

-npm is recommended, if you have `node.js` installed already you can [install npm with corepack](https://npm.io/installation#using-corepack).
-If you don't want to use npm, you can use npm or yarn.
+pnpm is recommended, if you have `node.js` installed already you can [install npm with corepack](https://pnpm.io/installation#using-corepack).
+If you don't want to use pnpm, you can continue to use npm.

 ```shell
 npm i